globulion/slv/USAGE.md

   - reduced masses
   - cubic and quartic anharmonic constants
-  - matrix of eigenvectors (**L** matrix transforming the derivtives from atomic Cartesian space to normal coordinate space and *vice versa* for transposed matrix) This file is technically a Gaussian `log` file for which the following option is used in the anharmonic input:`Freq(HPModes,Anharm,VibRot)` which specifies the anharmonic analysis to be performed along with vibration-rotation
+  - matrix of eigenvectors (**L** matrix transforming the derivtives from atomic Cartesian space to normal coordinate space and *vice versa* for transposed matrix).

+  This file is technically a Gaussian `log` file for which the following option is used in the anharmonic input:`Freq(HPModes,Anharm,VibRot)` which specifies the anharmonic analysis to be performed along with vibration-rotation